Guides for Designers

 Example of naming frames

-• Collection : Similar to layout but when the same elements are grouped together as a preset e.g. lists
+• Collection - Similar to layout, but when the same elements are grouped as a preset e.g. lists

 When To Make A Component

-As you work through designs you make come across the need for a new component or a variation of an existing component.
-It is always worth running through the “Component Pre-Check” to make sure that there is a need for something new.
+When working through designs, the need for a new component or a variation of an existing component may arise.
+Always run through the component pre-check to make sure that there is a need for something new.

-If there is a need for a new component that you can work through the process outline in the Component Contribution documents.
-If it is only a requirement for your team or project that you should build it locally with approach that this UI element may be promoted in the future.
+If a need for a new component exists, work through the process outlined in the component contribution documents.
+If it is only a requirement for one squad or project, build it locally with the approach that this UI element may be promoted in the future.

 Components in Figma

-If you are working on a project and you have identified there is a need for a component update or creation there is some additional work.
+When working on a project and a need for a component update or creation is identified, there is some additional work required.

-In your local project file you can work with your local symbols in the short term.
+In the local project file, work with local components in the short term.

-Meanwhile you should also prepare the required information for the creation of the component.
+Meanwhile, also prepare the required information for the creation of the component:

-Once the component is ready to be released by the development team, a matching Figma component should also be prepared.
+Once the component is ready to be released by the development squad, a matching Figma component should also be prepared.

-The reason for the separation is that your local components and final build component can vary and we always want our library components to match the developed components as closely as possible.
+The reason for the separation is that local components and final build components can vary due to limitations in Figma.
+Library components should always match the developed components as closely as possible.

 Component Files

-We should never add comments to these live component files.
-These files are used as points of reference by the wider digital team and additional comments can lead to confusion.
-Create a branch or raise an issue in the #compound slack channel.
+These files serve as points of reference for the wider digital squad, and additional comments can lead to confusion.

 Depreciated Components